Counselling service for colleges

 - Food/eating concerns

-Why schools and colleges should choose Newman Health & Wellbeing Counselling & Psychotherapy
+Why colleges should choose Newman Health & Wellbeing Counselling & Psychotherapy

-- Flexible delivery – at school or campus based counselling rooms including a dedicated children’s therapy room
+- Flexible delivery – at college or campus based counselling rooms including a suite of therapy rooms

 - Extensive knowledge and practical expertise – the service is based on the collective knowledge and experience base of the counselling lecturers, all of whom are senior practitioners in their own right.

-- Counselling available throughout the school year – offering continuity of service during school holidays
+- Counselling available throughout the academic year – offering continuity of service during college holidays

 - Range of appointment times available – daytime and evenings

-- Impact evaluation and research reports – schools will be able to request reports prepared to University research standards based on the specifics of the service delivered
+- Impact evaluation and research reports – colleges will be able to request reports prepared to University research standards based on the specifics of the service delivered

 - Professional body membership – all counsellors as a minimum will be members of their professional bodies and will work to the relevant ethical code.
 Some will be close to or have achieved accredited counsellor status and others will have many years of counselling experience